 An individual must possess the gross and fine motor skills needed to meet the responsibilities of an MPAS student in a wide variety of educational and clinical settings.
-Specific aptitudes include:
+Specific to provide general and emergency care to all patients.
+These demands include reasonable endurance, strength, equilibrium, and precision

-- Able to perform the motor movements required to provide general and emergency care to all patients.
-These demands include reasonable endurance, strength, equilibrium, and precision - Have sufficient motor function to elicit information from patients by palpation, auscultation, percussion, diagnostic maneuvers, and procedures in a safe and effective manner - Able to maneuver within classroom, laboratory, examination rooms, treatment rooms, and operating rooms for long periods of time - Have sufficient coordination to move about patient care environments, and sufficient dexterity to use common medical instruments. - Able to arrange for transportation between educational and clinical settings.
+- Have sufficient motor function to elicit information from patients by palpation, auscultation, percussion, diagnostic maneuvers, and procedures in a safe and effective manner - Able to effectively maneuver within a classroom, laboratory, examination rooms, treatment rooms, and operating rooms for long periods of time - Have sufficient coordination to move about patient care environments, and sufficient dexterity to use common medical instruments - Able to arrange for transportation between educational and clinical settings